carsonwng/arco/README.md

 Because of the way this project is structured, the backend API and runner are **isolated**, the only common resource being the MongoDB server that serves data to both consumers.
 This project is also extendable as it runs on webhooks to deliver information, any third-party app may create their own webhook and consumer logic to send notifications on another platform (telegram, slack, twitter, etc...), the provided [example](./example/discord/) is only one instance of how a developer may choose to use arco.

+Note: ./api, ./example/discord and ./runner are all hosted already. the client is *not* hosted.
+Follow the instructions in the "Running this Project" section to learn how to serve the frontend.
+Video:

 ![arco Flowchart](https://gateway.pinata.cloud/ipfs/QmWRorvKoTCk1VNxuG9FCPpe3PCrJ3msAmv2cdgVjs1J6B)

 # Running this project